Genivia/ugrep/README.md

            se=    SGR substring for separators.

     FORMAT
            Option --format=FORMAT specifies an output  format  for  file  matches.
            Fields may be used in FORMAT, which expand into the following values:

            %[ARG]F
                   if option -H is used: ARG, the file pathname, and separator.

+           %f     the file pathname.

+           %z     the file pathname in a (compressed) archive.

            %[ARG]H
                   if option -H is used: ARG, the quoted pathname, and separator.

+           %h     the quoted file pathname.

            %[ARG]N
                   if option -n is used: ARG, the line number and separator.

+           %n     the line number of the match.

            %[ARG]K
                   if option -k is used: ARG, the column number and separator.

+           %k     the column number of the match.

            %[ARG]B
                   if option -b is used: ARG, the byte offset and separator.

+           %b     the byte offset of the match.

            %[ARG]T
                   if option -T is used: ARG and a tab character.

-           %[ARG]S
-                  if not the first match: ARG and separator, see also %$.
+           %t     a tab character.

+           %[SEP]$
+                  set field separator to SEP for the rest of the format fields.

            %[ARG]<
                   if the first match: ARG.